 Introducing Color (10:53)

 Explore lens options, with photographer, Jake Hicks, for creating specific in on set results.
-Watch as he utilizes the 50mm Lensbaby Composer Pro, to create a practical radial blur.
+Watch as he utilizes the 50mm Lensbaby Composer Pro to create a practical radial blur.
 Iterate through a series of captures to achieve the ideal focus point and creative exposure.
-With lighting, gels, and lens set learn to pose the model achieve the first of six concepts - the gelled flare.
+With lighting, color gels, and lens set learn to pose the model achieve the first of six concepts - the gelled flare.

 Skin Retouch (13:55)

-Upon completing production for the first look - the gelled flare - begin the retouching process in Photoshop, with photographer Jake Hicks.
+Upon completing production for the first look - the gelled flare - begin the photography retouching process in Photoshop, with photographer Jake Hicks.
 For this example, work to understand a portrait retouching approach, adding more complex editorial examples as the training series progress.
 In this section, focus on retouching skin, using Photoshop's Patch Tool to eliminate the most glaring distractions.

 Black & White Toning (7:36)

-With the primary distractions eliminated with the Patch Tool, apply another process to refine and enhance the subject's skin.
+With the primary distractions eliminated with the Patch Tool, apply another process to refine and enhance the portrait subject's skin.
 Use a layered approach with soft light blending, hue saturation, and a variety of other tools within Photoshop to remove splotches and uneven skin tone.
 Leverage the flexibility of the Paint Brush and work dynamically throughout the image to create an amazing skin aesthetic.
 Work from broad to more specific areas, honing the detail the further you go through the process.